ezemikulan/blender_freesurfer/README.md

    To rotate the view click the mouse wheel and drag.

 7. Find the vertices you need to edit.
-It is useful to go to the *Edit Mode* and select the inner surface.
+It is useful to select the inner surface and go to the *Edit Mode*.
 This will highlight all the vertices and edges of the inner surface.
 If there are vertices that are outside of the outer surface you should be able to see them:

 ![alt text](images/6_blender_select_part.png "Edit mode")